-Too many trite lists of tips to help you get out of debt miss the vital first step.
+Too many trite lists of tips to help you get out of debt miss the vital first step: understand the situation fully.

 How you got into debt

-Before you choose a get-out-of-debt path, assess your situation.
+Before you choose a get-out-of-debt path, understand where you’ve come from.
 Until you know how you got into debt, it’s hard to pick the right strategy to right your economic ship.

 - How serious is the problem?

 - Has it been building over time?

 - Or is it traceable to a particular event?

 Will small changes in your budget be enough?

 - Measure the size of your problem.